sloikod/agently-mcp/README.md

 ---

-*For more details on the Agently Public API and MCP specification, refer to their respective documentation.*
+*For more details on the Agently Public API and MCP specification, refer to the respective documentation.*